TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-03-14-remove-dead-public-methdos-from-your-code.md

 +$person->getName();
 ```

-But the application so complex, that we cannot be sure the method is used no-where else:
+If the application is complex, we may not know if the old method is still in use anywhere:

 ```php
 <?php